Last updated: July 1, 2026

 - Blog posts and case studies

-If your CMS (like WordPress or HubSpot) is set up properly, marketers should be able to edit and publish content without involving developers.
+If your CMS (WordPress or HubSpot, for example) is set up properly, marketers should be able to edit and publish content without involving developers.

 - Campaign and event pages